 Keyword research benefits

 In other words, you are looking for the average search volume, keyword difficulty and the search intent behind your keyword.
+Keyword difficulty is essential to focus on.
+It lets you know how difficult it would be to rank organically for that keyword.

 - Understand what works well in your industry